sathwikmatsa/ARStoryTelling/README.md

 + ```ars.js``` - interpreter

 ## Roadmap
-- redesign user input method by replacing text program input with graphical user interface where user can:
+- ~~redesign user input method by replacing text program input with graphical user interface where user can~~:
   + ~~load objects into the playground~~
   + ~~visualize at different camera positions~~
   + ~~adjust position and scale of objects~~